Iceteavanill/Xournalpp_Config/readme.md

 ![touch scrolling](images/touch%20scrolling.png)

 Touch scrolling has never worked for me or anyone I know that uses xournal++.
-So I diasabled it
+So I disabled it